 Start: 05:20 End: 11:50

-When I decided to land yesterday, I guessed already, it may be more calm closer to the small point before the glacier river outflow, a few kilometers down the coast?
+When I decided to land yesterday, I guessed already, it may be calmer closer to the small point before the glacier river outflow, a few kilometers down the coast?
 But I wanted to top up my water, and this small river here looked inviting.
 Landing was ok yesterday, but launching this morning took me a bit more effort.
-It looked all right, but I probably dragged my heavy kayak too early too close to the back surge line, and had to wait long and to fight hard to keep it from being sucked down or washed sideways.
+It looked all right, but I dragged my heavy kayak too early too close to the back-surge line, and had to wait long and to fight hard to keep it from being sucked down or washed sideways.

 Now I just wanted to land, and to get dry and warm!
 The whole entry process and line reminded me very much to the many huge river mouths I was crossing in Brazil, and my experience “reading” those river mouths from South America came in very handy now.
 Only the temperature difference was quite something, and I wished myself back to warmer waters!

 The top of the broad sand bar looked as if it would stay dry on high tide, but it had many massive huge trees and other trash washed on top.
 A reminder of a Tsunami wave, or just the regular winter high tides?
-It rather looked like I was on a different planet, as if a catastrophe has been hitting this sand spit.
+It looked like I was on a different planet, as if a catastrophe has been hitting this sand spit.
 But it may be just the way it looks!
-I set my tent, and discovered a bunch of relatively fresh wheel tracks of probably quad bikes.
-Maybe on the sunny days yesterday a bunch of guys enjoyed their day?
+I set my tent, and discovered a bunch of fresh wheel tracks of quad bikes.
+On the sunny days yesterday a bunch of guys enjoyed their day?
 I think I have heard something about a fishing lodge out here?
-No bear track though as far as I could spot, just one wolf track.
+No bear tracks though as far as I could spot, just one wolf track.

-Not really sure about tomorrow, as it is still southerly wind which is basically good, but the sea has lifted to 1,50 m which may be nasty.
+Not sure about tomorrow, as it is still southerly wind which is good, but the sea has lifted to 1,50 m which may be nasty.
 See how it looks tomorrow!
-I would have three rivers to chose from to land in, but I have no idea how they would look like.
+I would have three rivers to choose from to land in, but I have no idea how they would look like.
 The first and smallest one would be the Akwe River in 35 km, the satellite image shows an open entrance with a small break.
 Not sure if it would work to get in there safely.
-The second one in about 50 km from here has a horrible name: “Dangerous River”, and I can’t figure out which the name was given.
+The second one in about 50 km from here has a horrible name: “Dangerous River”, and I cannot figure out which the name was given.
 The third one, the Ahrnklin River, is about 70 km away, and looks best to go in.
-We’ll see!
+We will see!